 Once a month, sessions are held in community settings in North and South Sefton.
 These take place at ‘Jakes Sensory World’ in Netherton Activity Centre and ‘Little Seedlings Soft Play’ at Dobbies in Southport.
 These free sessions are a great opportunity to meet other families in an informal setting alongside the therapists.
 For further information please contact your child’s Occupational Therapist.

-SPOT assessments provide a coordinated developmental assessment of the children referred in a clinic setting, which enables assessment of all areas of the child’s development.
-Dependent upon the need of the child these assessments may be through observation, discussion, or completion of a standardised assessment such as the Bayley Neurodevelopmental Screening Test (if appropriate).
+SPOT assessments provide a coordinated developmental assessment of the children referred in a clinic setting, which allows assessment of all areas of the child’s development.
+Depending on the need of the child these assessments may be through observation, discussion, or completion of a standardised assessment such as the Bayley Neurodevelopmental Screening Test (if appropriate).

 An initial appointment will be held in a clinic setting.
 This will be at one of two locations in Sefton (see below).
 Your home address will determine the location of your appointment.